adjust/ios_sdk/doc/english/web_views.md

 Adjust.setOfflineMode(true);
 ```

 Conversely, you can deactivate offline mode by calling `setOfflineMode` with `false`.
-When the adjust SDK is put back in
-online mode, all saved information is send to our servers with the correct time information.
+When the Adjust SDK is put back in online mode, all saved information is send to our servers with the correct time information.

 Unlike disabling tracking, this setting is **not remembered bettween sessions**.
-This means that the SDK is in online mode
-whenever it is started, even if the app was terminated in offline mode.
+This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.

-### <a id="event-buffering">Event buffering
+### <a id="event-buffering"></a>Event buffering

-If your app makes heavy use of event tracking, you might want to delay some network requests in order to send them in one batch
+If your app makes heavy use of event tracking, you might want to delay some network requests in order to send them in one batch every minute.
-every minute.
 You can enable event buffering with your `AdjustConfig` instance:

 ```js
 adjustConfig.setEventBufferingEnabled(true);